jhordybarrera/laravel_help/laravel-9-react.md

-# Create new laravel 9 project with react
+# Create new laravel 9 project with react and vite (Not tested on Mix)
 ```
  composer create-project laravel/laravel LaraReact
 ```